xuqi2024/openflexure-microscope/docs/customisation.md

 ___

-## Using alternative electronics versions
+## Electronics drawers for alternative electronics versions

-As standard the OpenFlexure microscope uses a Raspberry Pi v4 and a Sangaboard v0.5 For those using older versions may need to print an alternative electronics drawer.
+As standard the OpenFlexure microscope uses a Raspberry Pi v4 and a Sangaboard v0.5.
+For those using older versions may need to print an alternative electronics drawer.

 **[See this explanation of the electronics drawer options.](customisations/drawer_options.md)**